-Applications currently open!
-Deadline for STFC and College studentship applications: 31st January 2019.
+The next deadline for STFC and College studentship applications is the 31st of January 2021.

 The Astronomy Unit in the School of Physics and Astronomy offers postgraduate research opportunities across a wide range of areas of Astronomy and Astrophysics, leading to the degrees of PhD and MPhil.
 The Astronomy Unit has a large and thriving community of postgraduate research students, numbering about 20 at any one time.

-How to apply: For entry in September 2019 we expect to offer three STFC funded studentships.
+How to apply: For entry in September 2021 we expect to offer up to three STFC-funded studentships, plus one ERC-funded studentship.
 The normal minimum entry requirement is an upper second class honours degree in Physics, Astronomy or Astrophysics, Mathematics, or in a subject with substantial physics and/or mathematics content.
 Candidates with alternative qualifications or an appropriate level of research experience gained in the workplace may also be accepted, subject to College approval.
-See How to Apply for further details about the application procedure and criteria used to select candidates.
+See Applications and Eligibility for further details about the application procedure and criteria used to select candidates.

-Application deadlines: To be considered for award of an STFC or College studentship applications should be submitted by 31st January 2019.
+Application deadlines: To be considered for award of an STFC or QMUL Postgraduate Research studentship applications should be submitted by 31st January.
 Applications made after that date may still be considered for studentships depending on availability.
 Other studentship opportunities sometimes arise at other times of year, and will be advertised on this web site.

 Research projects: Projects are offered across a wide range of areas of Astronomy and Astrophysics covering the major research activities within the Astronomy Unit.
 See our list of research projects for more details.

 About our PhD programme: Research students in the Astronomy Unit PhD programme are assigned a supervisor who has closely related astronomical interests, and with whom they agree a programme of study and research.
 That programme includes advanced courses provided as part of the Astronomy Unit's MSc in Astrophysics.
-Advanced courses at other London Colleges may also be taken.
-The College and the Astronomy Unit provides opportunities for acquiring skills through short courses, and students will be encouraged to attend international conferences to present the results of their research.
-Students will also have the opportunity to gain experience in teaching, for example through leading examples classes for undergraduate students, while at the same time supplementing their income.
+Advanced courses at other University of London colleges may also be taken.
+The University and the Astronomy Unit provides opportunities for acquiring skills through short courses, and students will be encouraged to attend international conferences to present the results of their research.
+Students will also have the opportunity to gain experience in teaching, for example, leading tutorial classes and laboratory demonstrating for undergraduate students, and involvement in project supervision for MSc students, while at the same time supplementing their income.